 The name comes from the fact that if $\SS=\bigcup_{i=1}^n\sigma^i(I_i)$ is a shrinker, then the evolution given by $\SS_t=\bigcup_{i=1}^n\gamma^i(I_i,t)$ where $\gamma^i(x,t)=\sqrt{-2t}\, \sigma^i(x)$ is a self--similarly shrinking curvature flow in the time interval $(-\infty,0)$ with $\SS=\SS_{-1/2}$.
 Viceversa, if $\SS_t$ is a self--similarly shrinking curvature flow in the maximal time interval $(-\infty,0)$, then $\SS_{-1/2}$ is a shrinker.

-The regular shrinkers in the previous figures are all the ones with at most one triple junction (see~\cite{haettenschweiler}), in particular, by the work of Abresch and Langer~\cite{ablang1}, it follows that the only regular shrinkers {\em without} triple junctions (simply curves) are the lines for the origin and the unit circle.
-For shrinkers with two triple junctions, it is not difficult to show that there are only two possible topological shapes for a complete embedded, regular shrinker: one is the ``lens/fish'' shape and the other is the shape of the Greek ``Theta'' letter (or ``double cell''), as in the next figure (see~\cite{balhausman2}).
+In these figures, there are drawn {\em all} the regular shrinkers with at most one triple junction (see~\cite{haettenschweiler}).
+In particular by the work of Abresch and Langer~\cite{ablang1} it follows that the only regular shrinkers {\em without} triple junctions (simply curves) are the lines through the origin and the unit circle.
+In the case of complete, embedded, regular shrinker with two triple junctions it is not difficult to show that there are only two possible topological shapes: the ``lens/fish'' shape and the Greek ``Theta'' letter (or ``double cell''), as depicted in the next figure (see also~\cite{balhausman2}).

-It is well known that there exist unique (up to a rotation) lens--shaped or fish--shaped, embedded, regular shrinkers which are symmetric with respect to a line through the origin of $\R^2$ (see~\cite{chenguo,schnurerlens}).
+It is well known that there exist unique (up to rotations) lens--shaped or fish--shaped, embedded, regular shrinkers that are symmetric with respect to a line through the origin of $\R^2$ (see~\cite{chenguo,schnurerlens}).
 Instead, there are no regular $\Theta$--shaped shrinkers (see~\cite{balhausman}).